hyweljohnllewellyn/hywelme/_posts/2015-11-23-create-jekyll-static-site-posts-using-proseio.md

 ## Create the Post

-### 1. Log in to prose.io using your Github credentials and navidate to your _posts folder
+### 1. Log in to prose.io using your Github credentials and navigate to your _posts folder

 ![step 1 log in to prose.io and navigate to your posts folder]({{site.baseurl}}/assets/2015-11-23/step 1 login to proseio and go to posts folder.JPG)